lunohodov/eventical/README.md

 # EVE Cal

-Instant iCal subscriptions for your EVE Online calendar.
+Instant sharing for your EVE Online calendar(s).

-A web-application, which given access to an EVE Online calendar provides an auto-updating `.ical` feed of all upcoming events.
+A web-application, which given access to an EVE Online calendar, provides an auto-updating `.ical` feed of upcoming events.

 The feed can be used with Outlook, Apple Calendar, Google Calendar, and most smart phones.

+Additional fine-grained sharing options allow you choose who to share with and how.

 [Try it](https://eveonline-calendar-feeds.herokuapp.com).